What kind of software is Windows Manager?

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

+Shopping Lovers, Video Ads Blocker, ePedia, YoutubeDownloader, and Pictures Lab are some examples of apps within the adware classification.
+They usually appear ordinary and innocuous.
 Users are enticed into download/installation and/or purchase with offers of various "useful" functionalities.
 However, the features are seldom operational.
-In fact, this applies to practically all PUAs.

 How did Windows Manager install on my computer?

 Rushed download/installation processes (e.g., ignored terms, skipped steps and sections, etc.) increase the risk of unintentionally allowing bundled content into the system.
-Intrusive adverts are used to spread PUAs as well.
+Intrusive adverts are used to spread unwanted apps as well.
 Once clicked on, the ads can execute scripts to stealthily download/install these applications.
-Select PUAs have "official" download webpages.
+Some apps of this kind have "official" download webpages.

 It is advised to research software products before download/installation and/or purchase.
 Additionally, all downloads must be done from official and verified sources.